Nestle investing $200 million in Anderson facilities

-ANDERSON – Nestle USA is planning a $200 million additional investment in there Anderson facilities.
+ANDERSON — Nestle USA is planning a $200 million additional investment in its Anderson facilities.

 The Anderson City Council on Thursday will be asked to approve a preliminary declaratory resolution to provide a 70% tax abatement for seven years for the expansion of the Anderson plant.

 The council will be asked to set Jan.
-9 for final approval of the request tax abatement.
+9 for final approval of the requested tax abatement.

 The Nestle USA investment is in the amount of $200,050,000 for the purchase and installation of new equipment.